kud04rk/anime-renamer/README.rst

-Anime Namer
+Anime Renamer
 -------------------
 -------------------

-Anime namer is a FREE comand line renamer for all the anime files similar to filebot(which is now paid).
+Anime Renamer is a FREE comand line renamer for all the anime files similar to filebot(which is now paid).

 CONTRIBUTE:
 ---------------------------